top of page

 About the event

 Disabled people from the Global Majority face unique challenges in music education.
 Yet, it's essential to explore not only these barriers but also the rich potential and distinct identities that fuel their musical expressions.
-Our upcoming panel discussion will delve into how these intersecting experiences shape their journey in music.
+Our upcoming panel discussion will delve into how these intersecting experiences shape our journey in music.
 Join us to hear first-hand accounts from those who navigate these challenges, as they share not only their struggles but also their successes and the profound impact of their cultural and personal identities on their musical creativity.
 MEC is delighted to be partnering with Attitude is Everything for this seminar.

 Panel line-up will include: